 The Fair Housing Act applies to any real estate transaction involving the sale, rental, or financing of dwellings.
 This includes apartments and single-family homes, duplexes, townhouses, condominiums, cooperatives, and other kinds of housing.

-The Act prohibits discrimination in renting of all types of residential properties and also covers mobile homes, manufactured housing, and other types of residential property designed as living spaces.
+The Federal Fair Housing Act prohibits discrimination in renting of all types of residential properties and also covers mobile homes, manufactured housing, and other types of residential property designed as housing spaces.
 In addition to protecting buyers and renters from discrimination, it also prohibits discriminatory practices such as predatory lending and blockbusting.

 What Types of Properties Are Exempt from the Fair Housing Act?